ToghrulMirzayev/E2EAutomationProject/README.md

 1. Python as a programming language
 2. Pytest as a test framework
 3. Allure as a reporting tool
-4. Selenium library is used for browser automation
+4. Selenium WebDriver is used for browser automation

 Test object URL: http://juliemr.github.io/protractor-demo/